Sample output type#

 -

-In many settings, forecasts will be made for individual modeling tasks, with no notion of modeling tasks being related to each other or collected into sets (for more on this, see the compound modeling tasks section).
-In the situations where forecasts are assumed to be made for individual modeling tasks, every modeling task is treated as distinct, as is implied by the compound_idx column in the table below (grayed out to indicate that such a column exists implicitly in the dataset and is not typically present in the actual tabular data).
-In this setting, the output_type_id column indexes the samples that exist for each modeling task.
+In many settings, predictions will be made for individual modeling tasks, with no notion of modeling tasks being related to each other or collected into sets (for more on this, see the compound modeling tasks section).
+When predictions are assumed to be made for individual modeling tasks, every modeling task is treated as distinct.
+In mathematical terms, these samples represent draws from marginal predictive distributions.

 compound_idx